CodeMaster17/express-ts-backend-production-setup/README.md

 # This repo step by step explains how to start with nodejs production setup

+## This setup is based upon MVC architecture.

+MVC architecture is a software design pattern for developing web applications.
+It is made up of three parts: Model, View, and Controller.

 ## Initial setup

 1. Initialize the repo